-Every year thousands of Americans are injured due to dangerous and defective products.
-Often, the person or child is injured due to no fault of their own when a defective aspect of the product comes to light.
-A “product liability claim” is any legal action seeking compensatory damages from the manufacturer or supplier of a product.
+Every year, thousands of Americans are injured due to dangerous and defective consumer products.
+Often, a person or child is injured due to no fault of their own, and only then is a defective aspect of a product discovered.
+A “product liability claim” is the legal action likely to follow, which seeks compensatory damages from the manufacturer or supplier of the defective product.

 Product liability law exists to help individuals and families injured by a defective product recover compensation to remedy the economic, emotional physical loss, or wrongful death caused by the defective product.
-Many product liability cases have had a positive impact on public health and safety, and we have witnessed lives being improved and future injuries prevented, as companies often remove products and change designs and warnings as a result of litigation
+Many product liability cases have had a positive impact on public health and safety, and we have witnessed improved lives and future injuries prevented as companies are forced to remove products and change designs and warnings as a result of litigation.

-Joe Lyon has successfully represented hundreds of individuals in products liability cases throughout the United States.
-Mr. Lyon is a nationally recognized and highly rated products liability lawyer dedicated to representing individuals injured due to defective unsafe products.
-Mr. Lyon is experienced working with numerous disciplines of experts in determining the root case of accidents and litigating those issues to favorable conclusions for his clients.
-Many of the cases the firm works on involve the world’s largest companies and have been featured in the national and international media.
+Joe Lyon has successfully represented hundreds of individuals in product liability cases throughout the United States.
+Mr. Lyon is a nationally-recognized and highly-rated Product Liability Lawyer dedicated to representing individuals injured due to faulty and unsafe products.
+Mr. Lyon is experienced in working with numerous disciplines of experts in determining the root case of accidents and litigating those issues to favorable conclusions for his clients.
+Many of the cases the firm accepts involve the world’s largest corporations and have been featured in the national and international media.

-Wrongful Death: Defective Propane Wall Heater: (Hillsboro, Ohio) Confidential Settlement for family of elderly man who was catastrophically burnt while using a defective propane wall heater.
-The burns resulted in his untimely death.
+Wrongful Death: Defective Propane Wall Heater: (Hillsboro, Ohio) Confidential Settlement for family of an elderly man who was catastrophically burnt while using a defective propane wall heater.
+The burns resulted in his wrongful death.

-Defective Lap Belt Restraint: Spinal Cord Injury: (Pikeville, Kentucky) Confidential settlement for Plaintiff who suffered spinal cord injury resulting in paraplegia.
+Defective Lap Belt Restraint: (Pikeville, Kentucky) Confidential settlement for Plaintiff who suffered spinal cord injury resulting in paraplegia.

 Product liability lawsuits often contain causes of action for strict liability, negligence, and breach of warranty.
-Strict liability applies different factors than negligence based claims.
-In negligence cases, the actions of the defendant are the focus; whereas, in strict liability claims, the focus is on the condition of the product at the time it left the manufacturer.
-If the product is determined to be defective, the company is liable for any foreseeable injuries that are proximately caused by the defective condition.
+Strict liability applies to different factors than negligence-based claims.
+In negligence cases, the actions of the defendant are the focus.
+In strict liability claims, the focus is on the condition of a product at the time it left the manufacturer.
+If a product is determined to be defective, the company is liable for any foreseeable injuries that are in-part caused by the defective condition of the product.

 Ohio Definition of Defective